 Scranton’s Restaurant and Catering: Facebook

-Remarkable seafood po boys.
+Find remarkable seafood po boys at Bozo’s Grocery.
 Choose from shrimp, oyster, or, my preference, 1/2 and 1/2.
-Local favorite, also super fun for people watching while waiting to place your order and then while waiting for your order.
-McCool Travel tip: order your po boy to go and take on a #LiquidRoadTrip Pascagoula Audubon Center kayak trip.
+Bozo’s is a local favorite, also super fun for people watching while waiting to place your order and then while waiting for your order.

 Bozo’s Grocery: Facebook